Pedotser

-Pedotser (פדהצור or פּעדאָצור, 1828–1902), also pronounced Pedutser in some Yiddish dialects, was the popular name of Aron-Moyshe Kholodenko, a nineteenth century Klezmer violin virtuoso, composer and bandleader from Berdychiv, Russian Empire.
+Pedotser (פדהצור or פּעדאָצור, 1828–1902), pronounced Pedutser in most Yiddish dialects, was the popular name of Aron-Moyshe Kholodenko, a nineteenth century Klezmer violin virtuoso, composer and bandleader from Berdychiv, Russian Empire.
 He was one of a number of virtuosic klezmers of the nineteenth century, alongside Yosef Drucker "Stempenyu", Yehiel Goyzman "Alter Chudnover" and Josef Gusikov.

 According to Moisei Beregovsky, Pedotser's ensemble was the best in Berdychiv and his compositions were among the most popular pieces at Jewish weddings in Ukraine in the late nineteenth century.
 The composition style of his virtuosic display pieces combined the techniques and aesthetics of nineteenth century Russian classical violinist such as Ivan Khandoshkin and of Jewish and Bessarabian folk violinists.
 Although he did not publish or record any music during his lifetime, a number of klezmer compositions and dances still being played in the twentieth century were attributed to him.

 Biography

-Pedotser was born in 1828, probably in Berdychiv, Kiev Governorate, Russian Empire.
+Pedotser was born in 1828, probably in Berdychiv, Kiev Governorate, Russian Empire (today located in Zhytomyr Oblast, Ukraine).
 He was associated with the Kartshever Hasidim.

 His klezmer ensemble gradually came to be the most popular in Berdychiv, and his compositions started spreading to other cities.
 He himself often introduced sophisticated variations into his compositions and tailored them to the mood of the crowd.
 He could also read music notation and had some familiarity with popular and classical repertoire.
 For example, he could play opera arias and pieces by Tchaikovsky, Vieuxtemps, Wieniawski, Waldteufel and Strauss, and knew how to adapt these pieces to be played by his orchestra.
 The normal size of his orchestra was twelve musicians, but it could be expanded to fifteen for rich weddings or eighteen for a ball.

 At the height of his fame, he played not only for Jewish weddings, but for the Russian nobility and became a household name among both Jews and Christians in Ukraine.
 He is also said to have taught basic music notation to the chazzan and composer Zeidel Rovner in the 1870s.